Creating Value in CRE Investment Firms

 Investment firms need the appropriate entities and organization structures.

-There are thousands of real estate investment companies located in the U.S. from behemoths like Blackstone to the local investor that owns 200 apartment units or a small strip shopping center.
+Thousands of real estate investment companies are located in the U.S. from behemoths like Blackstone to the local investor that owns 200 apartment units or a small strip shopping center.
 The key investment objectives of these firms are to earn various fees for management, asset management and brokerage services and a return on the invested equity capital in the real estate properties.
 If the real estate firm has multiple entities or raises capital in a fund structure, there are four pockets of value in the organization.
 These are as follows:

-It is critical that real estate investment firms have the appropriate entities and organization structures to earn these fees and maximize their corporate enterprise value.
+It is critical that real estate investment firms have the appropriate entities and organizational structures to earn these fees and maximize their corporate enterprise value.
 In most local and regional CRE firms these fees are scattered throughout each entity limited partnership (LP) or limited liability company(LLC) and do not flow up to a top-tier holding company entity where the full equity and enterprise value can be realized.
-In many cases they are not even charged or paid.
+In many cases, they are not even charged or paid.
 Even larger national firms do not have a holding company structure to maximize these four pockets of value.

 The value of the holding company will be enhanced greatly if it has these three or four subsidiaries, all of which have different value drivers, and that value is consolidated into the parent holding company.
 If the CRE sector is in a “Bear Market” as during the last few years since the Fed began raising interest rates in March 2022, the four value pockets can be used to provide additional capital to the holding company through sales and financings.